 The U.S. Probation Office for the Eastern District of New York is the overseer of community corrections for the federal courts—the Brooklyn-Main Branch office serves Kings County.

-How To Access Court Records for Free (Kings County Supreme Court Clerk, County Clerk’s Office & eCourts)
+How To Access Free Court Records (Kings County Supreme Court Clerk, County Clerk’s Office & eCourts)

-Public access to Kings County judicial records is not granted by the Freedom of Information Law (FOIL), but rather falls under the Judiciary law (section 255) and hence the task of distributing these documents is the responsibility of the County Clerk of the Court.20
+Public access to Kings County judicial records is not granted by the Freedom of Information Law (FOIL) but rather falls under the Judiciary law (section 255); hence, the task of distributing these documents is the responsibility of the County Clerk of the Court.20

 All court records can be retrieved from the Kings County Clerk of Supreme Court and Commissioner of Jurors either online or in person by visiting the courthouse.